Mohawk Valley Trading Company

 Product of the USA.

-The Mohawk Valley Trading Company offers the highest quality raw honey we can produce; it has not been heated, filtered, blended or processed.
+Raw honey from the Mohawk Valley Trading Company has not been heated, filtered, blended or processed.
 All of the pollen, enzymes, propolis, vitamins, amino acids, antioxidants, minerals and aromatics are in the same condition as they were in the hive.

 Raw Honey